Are used electric cars expensive?

 Yes, any garage which carries out MoT testing should be able to test an electric car without any issues.
 The tester simply enters the registration number into their computer and it will guide them through the relevant sections.
 There is no need to worry about the emissions, obviously!

-However, some garages might be a bit funny about testing an EV as they will not feel comfortable doing repairs if the car were to fail on anything related to the electric powertrain.
+However, some garages might be a bit funny about testing them as they will not feel comfortable doing repairs if the car were to fail on anything related to the electric powertrain.
 It’s better to mention it at the time of booking to make sure, or just get it done at the same time as your annual service.

 Should I consider a used electric car which has been involved in an accident and repaired?

 Electric cars need a bit of specialist knowledge to fix, so make sure any work has been done to a proper standard by someone who knows what they’re doing.
-As they become more in demand and prices rise, there are a few cowboys who will buy a bashed EV and try to repair it on the cheap.
+As they become more in demand and prices rise, there are a few cowboys who will buy a bashed car and try to repair it on the cheap.
 If you are in any doubt, run a check online to see if the car has been written off and consider a professional inspection.

 How do I know how much a used electric car is really worth?